 Most rheumatic diseases are categorized as autoimmune conditions, suggesting an aberrant immune system response in which the immune cells become reactive against one’s own body.
 The specific cause is unknown and the pathogenic mechanisms vary between the disease, however a combination of genetics and environment is likely responsible.
 Pain is the readout of inflammation and is the most common symptoms for which patients with autoimmune diseases seek help.
 Other symptoms include:

 - Fever and weight loss

-Now at CORE Medical and Wellness, Dr. Gartshyen brings her knowledge and experience as an expert rheumatologist to carefully assess each individual patient’s medical history and symptoms.
-With a focus on reducing pain and minimizing joint damage, Dr. Gartshyen aims to improve or maintain physical function and quality of life for patients.
+Now at CORE Medical and Wellness, Dr. Gartshteyn brings her knowledge and experience as an expert rheumatologist to carefully assess each individual patient’s medical history and symptoms.
+With a focus on reducing pain and minimizing joint damage, Dr. Gartshteyn aims to improve or maintain physical function and quality of life for patients.